Object

 Optic nerve

-The optic nerve of the human eye is the cable–like grouping of nerve fibres formed from the axons of ganglion cells that transmit visual information towards the lateral geniculate nucleus.
+The optic nerve in the human eye is a cable-like bundle of nerve fibres composed of the axons of ganglion cells, responsible for transmitting visual information to the brain’s lateral geniculate nucleus.

-• The optic nerve contains around a million fibres that transport continuous stream of data which have been received from rods, cones and the intermediate neuron types, bipolar and amacrine cells.
+• This nerve contains about a million fibres that carry a constant stream of visual data, received from the eye’s photoreceptors—rods and cones—as well as intermediate neurons such as bipolar and amacrine cells.

 The optic radiation are tracts formed from the axons of neurons located in the lateral geniculate nucleus and lead to areas within the primary visual cortex.